sradics/digital-garden/_notes/Team Genius.md

 ---
 performance on reasoning tasks is improved when debate is a requirement for team activities. — location: [1195](kindle://book?action=open&asin=B00OG8AXKO&location=1195) ^ref-33205

 ---
+shared data about the past accuracy of each member of the team.
+That usually shuts up the loudmouth. — location: [1265](kindle://book?action=open&asin=B00OG8AXKO&location=1265) ^ref-26793

+---
+learn better if they are learning as part of a — location: [1266](kindle://book?action=open&asin=B00OG8AXKO&location=1266) ^ref-17818

+---
+It is better to be challenged by others than to learn in an echo — location: [1268](kindle://book?action=open&asin=B00OG8AXKO&location=1268) ^ref-17915

+---
+performance on reasoning tasks is improved when debate is a requirement for team — location: [1270](kindle://book?action=open&asin=B00OG8AXKO&location=1270) ^ref-31278

+---
 expressed.
 It didn’t even matter if agreement was actually achieved—all that was important was that agreement-seeking and contrasting opinions were features of the discussion.86 That’s why postmortems and debriefings are so valuable. — location: [1200](kindle://book?action=open&asin=B00OG8AXKO&location=1200) ^ref-33920